jkeller52/pigui/README.md

 # piGUI
-piGUI is an open-source automation project meant to enable beginner programmers and hobbyists to turn a Raspberry-Pi into a functional touchscreen that can run control various IoT devices (smart lights, speakers/Spotify API, changing monitor inputs, etc).
-Using a few simple python and bash scripts, you can make a multi-page graphical interface
+piGUI is an open-source automation project meant to enable beginner programmers and hobbyists to turn a Raspberry-Pi into a touchscreen Graphical User Interface (GUI) that can run control various IoT devices (smart lights, speakers/Spotify API, changing monitor inputs, etc).

+Using a few simple python and bash scripts, you can make a multi-page graphical interface using PyQt5, a variant of Qt Creator GUI software.
+This tutorial will use PyQt5 to generate boilerplate code for GUI elements, perfect for reducing load on beginner programmers interested in simple GUI applicatitons.

+A 3.5" Waveshare TFT LCD Touchscreen is connected to a Raspberry Pi 3 Model B via GPIO shield

+Requirements:
+- 3.5" Raspberry Pi TFT LCD Touchscreen with Raspian
+- Python 3
+-